cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

      - Number of entries read in by the Map or Reduce phase
    * - ``system.process.entries.out``
      - Number of entries written out by the Map or Reduce phase

+..
+These tables are copied to cdap-docs/admin-manual/source/operations/logging.rst
+.. and are not guarded.

 These metrics are available in a service context: